William Montagu-Douglas-Scott, 6th Duke of Buccleuch

-William Henry Walter Montagu Douglas Scott, 6th Duke of Buccleuch and 8th Duke of Queensberry (9 September 1831 – 5 November 1914) was a Scottish Member of Parliament and peer.
+William Henry Walter Montagu-Douglas-Scott, 6th Duke of Buccleuch and 8th Duke of Queensberry (9 September 1831 – 5 November 1914) was a Scottish Member of Parliament and peer.
 He was the paternal grandfather of Princess Alice, Duchess of Gloucester.

 Early life

 Garter encircled arms of William Montagu Douglas Scott, 6th Duke of Buccleuch, KG, as displayed on his Order of the Garter stall plate in St. George's Chapel.

-Born at Montagu House, Whitehall, Westminster, London, into a family of seven children, William Henry Walter Montagu Douglas Scott was the eldest son of Walter Montagu Douglas Scott, 5th Duke of Buccleuch & 7th Duke of Queensberry and Lady Charlotte Anne Thynne, daughter of Sir Thomas Thynne, 2nd Marquess of Bath, and the Hon.
+Born at Montagu House, Whitehall, Westminster, London, into a family of seven children, William Henry Walter Montagu-Douglas-Scott was the eldest son of Walter Montagu-Douglas-Scott, 5th Duke of Buccleuch & 7th Duke of Queensberry and Lady Charlotte Anne Thynne, daughter of Thomas Thynne, 2nd Marquess of Bath, and the Hon.
 Isabella Elizabeth Byng.
-William was a direct male-line descendant of Charles II through James Scott.
+William was a direct male-line descendant of Charles II through James Scott, 1st Duke of Monmouth.

 He was educated at Eton College and at Christ Church, Oxford.

 Career

 The 32 blank pages of the pamphlet have been digitised by the LSE Library.

 He sat as Conservative Member of Parliament for Midlothian from 1853–1868 and from 1874–1880.
 He was also lieutenant colonel of the Midlothian Yeomanry from 1872, as well as serving as Justice of the Peace (JP) for Selkirkshire, Deputy Lieutenant (DL) of Selkirkshire, and Deputy Lieutenant (DL) of Roxburghshire.

 The Political Achievements of the Earl of Dalkeith was a political pamphlet that was published and circulated in Edinburgh during the 1880 United Kingdom general election.
 It was well presented but inside the neatly printed cover, there were just thirty-two blank pages, making it an early empty book.
-The publication was thought to be an effective attack on William Montagu Douglas Scott, 6th Duke of Buccleuch, who lost the seat to William Gladstone by 211 votes.
+The publication was thought to be an effective attack on William Montagu-Douglas-Scott, 6th Duke of Buccleuch, who lost the seat to William Ewart Gladstone by 211 votes.

 Personal life

 On 22 November 1859, he married Lady Louisa Jane Hamilton in London, England.
-Lady Louisa was the third daughter of Sir James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell (daughter of Sir John Russell, 6th Duke of Bedford).
+Lady Louisa was the third daughter of James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell (daughter of John Russell, 6th Duke of Bedford).
 As heir apparent to his father's title, William was already "Earl of Dalkeith" by courtesy, and thus his new bride was immediately styled "Countess of Dalkeith".
 They had eight children: